spokestack/spokestack.io/content/blog/integrating-spokestack-in-android/index.md

   }
 ```

-When you download Spokestack wakeword or NLU models, you'll have several URLs to different files. `wakewordModelURL` and `nluURL` above only require the path to the relevant directory, not full file URLs.
-So for the demo "Spokestack" wakeword, set `wakewordModelURL` to "https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/".
+When you download Spokestack wake word or NLU models, you'll have several URLs to different files. `wakewordModelURL` and `nluURL` above only require the path to the relevant directory, not full file URLs.
+So for the demo "Spokestack" wake word, set `wakewordModelURL` to "https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/".

 The Tray is designed for seamless use across activities — for example, to allow a user to continue giving a voice command while the app switches activities — so its state is stored outside the fragment itself and survives fragment destruction.
 If your app needs to release resources held by the Tray and its underlying `Spokestack` instance, call the tray's `stop()` method.
 If you then need to re-enable voice control before the current Tray fragment instance is destroyed, you must call `start()`.